4.01.2012

 What is Post-Atheism?

 Have you heard the term "post-atheism" used by people in the atheist movement?
-I have encountered a few different definitions of this term, but I've always thought that the best one was the idea that post-atheism refers to the mindset that while one is still technically an atheist (i.e., one does not accept the theistic belief claim), one no longer considers atheism to be a significant part of one's identity.
+What does it mean?
+I have encountered a few definitions of this term.
+I've always thought that the best one was the idea that post-atheism refers to the mindset that while one is still an atheist (i.e., one does not accept the theistic belief claim), one no longer considers atheism to be a significant part of one's identity.

 One way to look at post-atheism would be to say that it would describe us all if religious belief were to disappear.
 In such a scenario, we'd all be post-atheists because atheism would be too irrelevant to have any value in our identity.
 This would be sort of a life-after-atheism scenario.
 But this is not the way most people use the term.
 Most use it to describe a step they reach after atheism.

-Others have suggested that post-atheism is not only not a step forward but perhaps a step backward.
-They typically argue that post-atheism is simply an excuse for disengagement and apathy.
-A post-atheist, they argue, is just a burned-out atheist who has given up.
+Others have suggested that post-atheism is not only not a step forward but a step backward.
+They argue that post-atheism is an excuse for disengagement and apathy.
+A post-atheist, they argue, is a burned-out atheist who has given up.
+That strikes me as confusing atheism with secular activism, but I could be wrong.

 I do not consider myself post-atheist, but I often wonder if that would change if I lived outside the Bible Belt.
-I do feel like I understand the post-atheist mindset, and there are certainly times when I find myself drawn to it.
-However, it never seems to take long for a particularly egregious example of religiously-motivated bigotry or a serious church-state violation to bring me back.
+I do feel like I understand the post-atheist mindset, and there are times when I find myself drawn to it.
+But it never seems to take long for an egregious example of religiously-motivated bigotry or a serious church-state violation to bring me back.

 What do you think of post-atheism?
-Does it represent a meaningful next step for atheists, or is it just an excuse for disengagement?
-Is it a goal toward which we should be working or something we should be aiming to prevent?
+Does it represent a meaningful next step for atheists, or is it an excuse for disengagement?
+Is it a goal toward which we should be working or something we should hope to prevent?